fot. Internorm

 Such buildings can only be found in Poland. Świdermajers is a colloquial name for houses that were built as early as the end of the 19th century in areas along the Świder River.
 They were most often intended as summer houses used by Varsovians.
 This type of house has many fans, which is why new versions are being built.
 A contemporary example of a Świdermajer is a house built near Warsaw.

 The Świdermajers of the 21st century differ from their predecessors in the use of modern building materials.
 As a result, such houses successfully serve all year round, from hot summers to cold winters.
 What they have in common is the spirit of the past, and this can most easily be seen in the decorative façade.
 The building described was designed by architect Marek Przepiórka.
+The design of the facade, the color scheme of the materials and the division of the windows was developed in cooperation with the Jam Kolektyw studio.
+The architects of this studio – Jola Skóra and Olga Chmielewska are also responsible for upgrading the building and choosing the type of windows.

 Decades ago, craftsmen working with wooden houses often consulted the manual “Patterns of woodcarving detail” by Bernhard Liebold from 1880.
 This guide collected detailed drawings with example decorations.
 It is these decorations that can be seen on the façade, gables, pediments, balustrades and shutters.
 Rich decoration also adorns the verandas of the Świdermajers.